-In addition to the sampling above, the Village also completes Comprehensive Drinking Water Analysis.
-This analysis provides information relating to inorganic parameters and total recoverable metals.
-This comprehensive water analysis will be done once every three years (minimum) as per the Public Health Inspector, IHA.
-Well #2 was completed in 2011, Well #1 in 2012, and Well #3 was completed in 2013 upon commissioning of the new treatment facility.
+In addition to the sampling above, the Village also completed a Comprehensive Drinking Water Analysis in 2019.
+This analysis provided information relating to inorganic parameters and total recoverable metals.
+This analysis in normally completed every 3 to 4 years, with the next one scheduled for 2023.

-All water analysis on domestic water in the Village of Montrose is performed by CARO Analytical Services, located in Kelowna, BC.
-CARO Analytical Services employs methods, which are based on those foundations in "Standard Methods for the Examination of Water and Wastewater", online Edition, published by the American Public Health Association, US EPA protocols found in "Test Methods for Evaluating Solid Waste,

-Physical/ Chemical Methods, SW846", 3rd Edition and protocols published by the British Columbia Ministry of Environment.
+All water analysis on domestic water in the Village of Montrose is performed by CARO Analytical Services, located in Kelowna, BC, and Passmore Labs in Slocan Valley, BC.
+Both Passmore Labs and CARO Analytical Services employ methods, which are based on those foundations in "Standard Methods for the Examination of Water and Wastewater", online Edition, published by the American Public Health Association, US EPA protocols found in "Test Methods for Evaluating Solid Waste, Physical/ Chemical Methods, SW846", 3rd Edition and protocols published by the British Columbia Ministry of Environment.